 The editors of Inference: International Review of Science welcome proposals and ideas for essays addressing topics of interest for the journal and its readership.

-When preparing an essay proposal, we recommend potential authors consider their contribution in relation to the different sections of the journal and their varying requirements.
+When preparing an essay proposal, we recommend that potential authors consider their contribution in relation to the different sections of the journal and their varying requirements.

 A critical essay makes an argument and reaches a conclusion.
 Space is not a consideration.